MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod03/LAB_03.md

 ## Exercise 2: Deploying an ASP.NET Web Application to an Azure Web App

-### Scenario

-Insert Scenario here

-The main tasks for this exercise are as follows:

-1. Download publish profile for web app

-1. Publish the web appliction project with the publish profile.

 #### Task 1: Open an existing ASP.NET web application project with Visual Studio 2017

 1. Go to **Allfiles (F):\Mod03\Labfiles\Starter** and run **Contoso.Events.sln**.